minho814/loopback-rest-connector-syncgateway/README.md

   ]
 }
 ```
-2. Change the model datasource to transient in model-config.json
+2. Change the model datasource to transient in model-config
-3. The name of your model will be the name of your bucket